haggen/hindsight/README.md

 **Hindsight** is a real-time retrospective board for evergreen teams.

-- 👉 Free, open-source, and no sign-up required.
+- 👉 Free, open-source, no sign-up required.
 - 🔒 Locally stored, no ads, no telemetry.

 ## Development

-This web application is built using [Vite](https://parceljs.org).
-Node.js v22+ is recommended.
+This web application is built using [Vite](https://vite.dev).
+Node.js v24+ is recommended.

 To install the dependencies: